ie-ai-class/ml-training-2025/T05_project_setup/S01_instruction.md

 > When you create a project using `uv`, your dependency versions are automatically locked and fixed in the `uv.lock` file.
 This ensures that every environment created from your project will use the exact same package versions, leading to consistent and reproducible results across different machines and collaborators.

-# Organize a new project
+# Organizing a new project

 - Delete `main.py`
 - Create `src` and `run` folders and add source codes.